Tyree Kinnel

-Tyree Kinnel (born January 31, 1997) is a former American football safety.
+Tyree Kinnel (born January 31, 1997) is an American former professional football player who was a safety in the National Football League (NFL).
 He played college football for the Michigan Wolverines.

-Early years
+Early life

-Kinnel grew up in Huber Heights, Ohio and was an NFL fan, attending several Cincinnati Bengals games though he did not support a particular team.
+Kinnel grew up in Huber Heights, Ohio, and was an NFL fan, attending several Cincinnati Bengals games though he did not support a particular team.
 He had a brief youth wrestling career when he was younger.
 He attended Wayne High School.
 In football, Kinnel was regarded as a four-star prospect, ranked the No. 10 safety in his class and No. 1 safety in Ohio, according to Scout.com.
 He did not receive a scholarship offer from Ohio State, but instead committed to Michigan.

 College career

 Kinnel played four seasons at the University of Michigan.
 He became a starter as a junior in 2017 and had 70 tackles, two interceptions, seven pass breakups, and a sack.
 He returned an interception for a 14-yard touchdown in 2017.
 Kinnel was named Michigan’s most improved defensive player.
 As a senior in 2018, he started 13 games and compiled 74 tackles with three for loss and two pass breakups.
 Kinnel was named Honorable Mention All-Big Ten as a junior and senior.
 During his career, Kinnel posted 154 tackles, nine tackles for loss, a sack, two interceptions and seven pass breakups.